fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5c.md

 const input = container.querySelector('#note-input')
 ```

-However we shall stick to the approach of using _getByPlaceholderText_ in the test.
+However, we shall stick to the approach of using _getByPlaceholderText_ in the test.

-Let us look to a couple of details before moving on.
-Let us assume that a component would render text to an HTML-element as follows:
+Let us look at a couple of details before moving on.
+Let us assume that a component would render text to an HTML element as follows:

 ```js
 const Note = ({ note, toggleImportance }) => {